dblackCat/forms/README.md

 The plugin has built-in integration with the SendPulse mailing service.
 Additionally , SendPulse integration with the Lovata.OrdersForShopaholic plugin is built in.

-Attention!
-Do not give customers full root access to the system, otherwise they may disrupt the plugin by making incorrect settings.
+**Attention!** Do not give customers full root access to the system, otherwise they may disrupt the plugin by making incorrect settings.
 The rights are prepared in the plugin.
 Create a new user and assign - **Manager permission**.

+### Installing witch composer

+`composer require catdesign/forms-plugin`

 ### Getting forms